 LIFE With Batman: Behind the Scenes on the Classic TV Show

-In the lull between the horrific events that surrounded the release of The Dark Night Rises in theaters and what’s likely to be the year’s biggest Blu-Ray/DVD event in early December, it’s worth recalling that the Batman franchise wasn’t always so dark.
-So brooding.
-So intense.
-Sure, Frank Miller’s graphic novels in the late Eighties, re-imagining Gotham’s troubled crime fighter as a near-sociopathically angry protagonist, certainly sparked a new, frenzied fanboy interest in Bob Kane and Bill Finger’s amazing creation, and the early comic books themselves had their macabre moments.
+Despite the mega-success of the bleak and brutal Dark Night Batman movies, it’s worth recalling that the Batman franchise wasn’t always so unrelievedly brooding and intense.
+Sure, Frank Miller’s graphic novels in the late Eighties, re-imagining Gotham’s troubled crime fighter as an angry sociopath protagonist certainly sparked a new, frenzied fanboy interest in Bob Kane’s and Bill Finger’s amazing creation, and the early comic books themselves had their macabre moments.

-But for many years in the middle part of the 20th century, the Batman of the popular collective imagination was not the hyper-violent vigilante of Miller’s novels, or of Christoper Nolan’s often-overwrought movies, but instead was a wry, approachable, comically self-aware Good Guy.
+But for many years in the middle part of the 20th century, the Batman of the popular collective imagination was not the hyper-violent vigilante of Miller’s novels, or of Christoper Nolan’s often-overwrought movies.
+Instead, he was a wry, approachable, comically self-aware Good Guy.

 In fact, in the minds of millions of men, women and kids who spent any time watching TV between, say, 1966 and 1989—when Tim Burton’s caped-crusader movies came on the scene—Batman was Adam West, and Adam West was Batman.